Shopping for a new Honda Civic?

 GET A FREE PRICE QUOTE

-For some backstory: A 2012 redesign cheapened its interior, left it looking less cohesive than ever, and watered down the appeal of its typically perky powertrains and front-drive handling.
+In some respects, Honda is bouncing back from a flub of sorts with the Civic.
+A 2012 redesign cheapened its interior, left it looking less cohesive than ever, and watered down the appeal of its typically perky powertrains and front-drive handling.
 At the same time, the competition grew more sophisticated and feature-rich.
 In one of the quickest turnarounds ever seen from Honda, Civic sedans were refreshed with new faces, new interior finishes, and retuned suspensions, all to shore up its reputation as one of the leaders of the compact-car class.

 With this revamped Civic, Honda has made major gains in refinement that translate to a far more pleasant cabin experience.
 Compared to the pared-down 2012 model, the current Civic's body has been stiffened with more high-strength steel, side pillars have been upgraded, and thicker windshield and front door glass have been applied.
 There's also more soundproofing for the dash, floor, doors, and rear tray.
 The difference is that you barely hear the engine when it's idling, road noise has been cut way down, and the softer dash materials make even the acoustics inside feel a bit softer.

 Interior appointments essentially carry over--with decent front seats but back-seat accommodations that could be better contoured and could really use better head and shoulder room.